What Affects Your Credit Score?

 This is the average age of all your debt accounts, specifically the length of time the accounts have been opened and used.
 Generally, your credit history needs to be seven years to be considered long.
 Many lenders believe that this length of time is ideal enough to provide a better picture of your long-term financial behaviour.

 A long credit history, especially without any major payment issues, suggests that you manage your debts well and you’re likely to practice the same behaviour in the future.

 Some creditors turn down debtors with spotless credit records if they do not meet the seven-year rule.
 It is no wonder that many financial experts suggest the use of credit cards when people turn 18 to start building credit history early.

 Having a good mix of revolving and instalment loans positively impacts a credit score.
 It makes up 10 per cent of the total credit score in FICO.

 Having a variety of debt products, especially if responsibly managed, indicates that you can efficiently handle all sorts of credit, which represents a low risk for lenders.

 Borrowers who dutifully make on-time payments on their mortgages but don’t use credit cards have a higher risk than those who also maintain a line of credit.

 Applying for and opening new credit can lower the borrowers’ credit utilisation ratio.
-However, it also negatively affects your credit score because it suggests that you are in financial trouble.
+However, it also negatively affects credit score because it suggests that you are in financial trouble.

-According to FICO, borrowers who take on a new debt on top of their old one have a bigger tendency to miss loan repayments and become delinquent than those have not opened new accounts.
+According to FICO, borrowers who take on a new debt on top of their old one have a bigger tendency to miss loan repayments and become delinquent than those who have not opened new accounts.

 When the lender checks in to your credit profile before approving your loan application, it gets recorded as “hard inquiry”, which negatively affects the credit score.
 The damage it does depends on the length and breadth of your credit history—You would be more affected if you have a short credit history and few accounts than if you have an established credit history and a wide range of credit.